Date Joined: January 28, 2013

 Hello!
-My name is Sarah, I'm in my southern 40's, live in Alberta, Canada and work as a Registered Nurse in the Canadian Army.
+My name is Sarah, I'm in my southern 40's, live in Alberta, Canada and not too long ago I retired after 20+ years in the Canadian Army.
 I went back to my old unit as a contractor and continue to s-l-o-w-l-y work on various education goals.
-I usually cut down on my swaps a little bit during the school semesters...but with the current crisis situation in the world I have signed up for a few extra swaps as I have the time and could use some happy mail in the ol' mailbox!
+I usually cut down on my swaps a little bit during the school semesters...but with the ongoing crisis situation in the world I sign up for swaps more often as I have the time and could use some happy mail in the ol' mailbox!

 As a Canadian I am very patriotic, I love our Commonwealth and our Queen.